Ownership of Miracleman: Revival

 The subsequent chain of perceived owners of Miracleman, from the character's revival in 1982 until 2009, were all based on the misconception that the rights to the character had been sold by Mick Anglo to Dez Skinn.
-Mick Anglo never sold the rights to Dez Skinn, so all claims to ownership made by anyone other than Anglo over this period until 2009 are all invalid and not legitimate.
+Mick Anglo never sold the rights to Dez Skinn or anyone during the 1980s, so all claims to ownership made by anyone other than Anglo over this period from 1982 until 2009 are all invalid and not legitimate.

 In 1982 Marvelman was revived at the instigation of Dez Skinn of Quality Communications, for the anthology Warrior.
-There are conflicting accounts of how this was arranged; Skinn has claimed he believed the character was in the public domain, and that later royalties paid to Anglo were a friendly gesture; the new strip's writer Alan Moore recalled Skinn telling him he had purchased the rights from the Official Receiver's Office, while Moore's successor Neil Gaiman would claim Skinn later told him he had done nothing of the sort, instead reaching an informal private agreement with Anglo.
+There are conflicting accounts of how this was arranged: Skinn claimed he believed the character was in the public domain, and that later royalties paid to Anglo were a friendly gesture; the new strip's writer Alan Moore recalled Skinn telling him he had purchased the rights from the Official Receiver's Office, while Moore's successor Neil Gaiman would claim Skinn later told him he had done nothing of the sort, instead reaching an informal private agreement with Anglo.
 In 2001 Anglo recalled that "Dez contacted me and he wanted to revive it and I said go ahead and do what you like."
-Moore would grow doubtful that the character's ownership had been acquired by Skinn, and in 2001 speculated that Anglo retained ownership throughout — something that would turn out to be confirmed some eight years later.
+Moore would grow doubtful that the character's ownership had been acquired by Skinn, and in 2001 speculated that Anglo still retained ownership — something that would turn out to be confirmed some eight years later.